cbergmeir/cc2425/practice2/README.md

 cv2.imshow('img', img)
 ```

-**You should adapt this code so it takes the URL of an image, preforms the face detection on the image and the result is sent to the user or saved in the service so that it can be downloaded or viewed.
+**You should adapt this code so it takes the URL of an image, performs the face detection on the image and the result is sent to the user or saved in the service so that it can be downloaded or viewed.
 Any modification to improve this code and the face detection precision will be taken into account for the evaluation of the assignment.**

 ## Alternatives to Face Recognition